-- a.
-Are there any environmental health hazards, including exposure to toxic chemicals, risk of fire and explosion, spill, or hazardous waste that could occur as a result of this proposal?
+- Are there any environmental health hazards, including exposure to toxic chemicals, risk of fire and explosion, spill, or hazardous waste that could occur as a result of this proposal?
 If so, describe.
 As this is a residential development, large volumes of chemicals are not anticipated to be stored onsite.
-Therefore, no additional health hazards are anticipated with this project. - (1) Describe any known or possible contamination at the site from present or past uses.

-There are no special emergency services that would be required for this residential development project. - (2) Describe existing hazardous chemicals/conditions that might affect project development and design.
+So no additional health hazards are anticipated with this project. - Describe any known or possible contamination at the site from present or past uses.
+There are no special emergency services that would be required for this residential development project.
+During the blasting of the in situ rock per City Permit no uncontained explosions are anticipated that would create a health concern. - (2) Describe existing hazardous chemicals/conditions that might affect project development and design.
 This includes underground hazardous liquid and gas transmission pipelines located within the project area and in the vicinity.

-There are no known existing hazardous chemicals or conditions that might affect project development and design. - (3) Describe any toxic or hazardous chemicals/conditions that might be stored, used, or produced during the project's development or construction, or at any time during the operating life of the project.
+There are no known existing hazardous chemicals or conditions that might affect project development and design.

-No chemicals or fuels are proposed to be stored onsite during development or construction. - (4) Describe special emergency services that might be required.

-There are no special emergency services that would be required for this residential development project. - (5) Proposed measures to reduce or control environmental health hazards, if any:

-No measures are proposed to reduce or control environmental health hazards, beyond those included within the respective City Permit.

-b.
-NOISE:

-(1) What types of noise exist in the area which may affect your project (for example: traffic, equipment, operation, other)?
+- (3) Describe any toxic or hazardous chemicals/conditions that might be stored, used, or produced during the project's development or construction, or at any time during the operating life of the project.
+No chemicals or fuels are proposed to be stored onsite during development or construction.
+Blasting of the in situ rock maybe on/offsite and handled and disposed of per City of Spokane Municipal code section 10.29.014. - (4) Describe special emergency services that might be required.
+There are no special emergency services that would be required for this residential development project.
+Notice regarding the blasting of the in situ rock and other preventive measures per the City permit may be described as a special emergency service.
+Per city permit, public notifications will precede any blasting activities. - (5) Proposed measures to reduce or control environmental health hazards, if any: No measures are proposed to reduce or control environmental health hazards, beyond those included within the respective City Permit. - b.
+NOISE: - (1) What types of noise exist in the area which may affect your project (for example: traffic, equipment, operation, other)?